 If trains are your thing, you can even take a historic train from Corfe Castle Station to Swanage.

-Read more: Our visit to Corfe Castle
+Read more: Our visit and guide to exploring Corfe Castle

 3.)
 The Cotswolds